 So I want to heal my gut and get rid of autoimmunity rather than making it with increasing doses of pharmaceutical drugs – where do I start?

 There are some natural supplements that have been used to help with lupus.
-I don’t have personal experience with these, and I am not a medical professional, please check with your doctor before discontinuing or starting new supplements or medications.
+Please check with your doctor before discontinuing or starting new supplements or medications.

 Address the metal issue that affects Lupus and Autoimmune Issues

 It is evident that heavy metals present serious risk to human health.
 Heavy metals are capable of altering the immune response; they have been implicated in influencing autoimmunity.
 In fact, they are usually inhibitory to immune cell proliferation and activation.

 And another paper states that sub-toxic doses of heavy metals triggers an autoimmune response.
 I think this paper is especially important, because it shows that you don’t have to be shown to be ‘toxic’ to heavy metals to have them wrecking havoc on your body.
 This is why I tend to treat by symptoms, not by lab test – yes, if you test high in heavy metals you will want to detoxify heavy metals for sure, but even if you show that you have low levels of metals they still can cause big problems!

 Although heavy metals are elementary chemical structures, they can have profound and complex effects on the immune system.
 In genetically susceptible mice or rats, administration of subtoxic doses of mercury induces both the production of highly specific autoantibodies and a polyclonal activation of the immune system.